openXapps/web-apps-notes/README.md

   * Switch wrap On or Off.
   * Switch spell check On or Off.
   * Zoom text area In and Out.
   * Text area character count.
+Note content limit is set to 1 million charters.
   * Current font size.
+* Quick Notes is a 100% mobile friendly.

+This web app is hosted at [OpenApps](https://www.openapps.co.za/apps/notes/).

 ## Getting Started